Pathoschild/smapi-mod-dump/source/Last Day to Plant/README.md

 # Release History
 Check out the [roadmap](https://github.com/dmcrider/LastDayToPlant/projects/1).
 Don't see a feature you want?
 [Create an issue](https://github.com/dmcrider/LastDayToPlant/issues/new)

+v2.0.1 - Added support for other mods.

 v1.2.0 - Automatically check for Agriculturist skill (determined by the main player in multiplayer).
-Added flag for base crops in preparation for mod compatibility (coming soon)
+Added flag for base crops in preparation for mod compatibility (coming soon).

 v1.1.0 - Added configuration settings.
-Will now show messages when it is the last day to use each type of Speed Gro
+Will now show messages when it is the last day to use each type of Speed Gro.

-v1.0.0 - Initial Release
+v1.0.0 - Initial Release.

 # Install
 - Download from [NexusMods](https://www.nexusmods.com/stardewvalley/mods/7917) (recommended) or from the [latest release](/dmcrider/LastDayToPlant/releases/latest)